 The IRS offers a bunch of tax credits you can claim to reduce the amount of taxes you owe.
 Some of the most popular ones are:

 - Child and Dependent Care Credit – You may qualify for the credit if you paid someone to watch your dependent while you went to work.
-For 2021, the credit is worth up to $4,000 for one qualifying person and $8,000 for two or more qualifying people.
+For 2022, you can claim up to $3,000 of expenses for one qualifying person and $6,000 for two or more qualifying people.

 Tax deductions reduce your income before taxes are calculated.
 Taxpayers have the option of choosing the standard deduction or itemizing.
-For 2021, the standard deduction will be $12,550 for single taxpayers and married couples filing separately, $18,800 for head of household and $25,100 for married couples filing jointly.
+For tax year 2022, the standard deduction is $12,950 for single taxpayers and married couples filing separately, $19,400 for head of household and $25,900 for married couples filing jointly.
 If your deductible expenses are more than the standard deduction, it makes more sense to itemize.
 Allowable expenses include:

 - State and local taxes